Skip to main content

 2. Algorithm storyboards — step-by-step animations of how an algorithm behaves, with editable parameters and per-step comments, so an idea lands as a moving picture instead of a wall of prose.

-A zero-dependency local server serves the app and gives an AI coding assistant an MCP authoring surface: it can create and edit the algorithm storyboards, the workflow maps, and even the CSS/HTML styling — so when the assistant proposes an algorithm it can show you a moving picture instead of a wall of prose you have to decode.
-Local-only tooling: a richer back-and-forth channel between you and the assistant.
+A zero-dependency local server serves the app and gives any AI assistant — over MCP, so it's not tied to one provider — an authoring surface: it can create and edit the algorithm storyboards, the workflow maps, and even the CSS/HTML styling, so when the assistant proposes an algorithm it can show you a moving picture instead of a wall of prose.
+One install serves many projects and parallel sessions: each project's content lives in a home directory, and the server routes each session to its own project automatically (see Projects).

 Open source under the MIT License (see LICENSE).
 No build step, no npm install, no framework — plain HTML/CSS/JS and Node built-ins.